Yoshiboi18303/Moderation-Man/README.md

 # Moderation Man

-A bot suggested by Burn
+A bot made for a safer Discord server

 ---